pradok/book-shop/Readme.md

 ## Notes/Assumptions

+No command line to run the app has been set up.
 Please refer to specific test case `Kelly buys book from Bob` in `./src/store/__tests__/Store.spec.ts` to test all the transaction scenarios.

 1. Each Shopper has its own Store where products are listed, like an ebay store type marketplace.
 2. Can add one product (Book) at a time for sale via Shopper, otherwise Store takes an array and loops over to add the product into Shopper.